Machine learning with neural networks: Recurrent networks for machine translation

+Each input to the recurrent network is a vector with as many components as there are words in the dictionary.
+A sentence corresponds to a sequence $\ve x_1,\ve x_2,\ldots,\ve x_T$.
+Each sentence ends with an end-of-sentence tag, <EOS>.
+This tag tells the network when the input sentence ends.
+This is necessary because the number of words per sentence is not fixed.
+Now suppose that a possible translation reads $\ve x_1^\prime, \ve x_2^\prime,\ldots,\ve x_{T'}^\prime$.
+The task of the network is to determine the probability $p(\ve x_1^\prime,\ldots,\ve x_{T'}^\prime|\ve x_1,\ldots\ve x_T)$ that the translation is correct.
+The idea is to estimate this probability recursively as

+Sutskever {\em et al.} \cite{Sutskever} describe how to achieve this with a recurrent network with two hidden LSTMs.
+The network uses softmax outputs $\ve O_{\!t}$, where $j$-th component of $\ve O_{\!t}$ is interpreted as the probability that the $j$-th component of $\ve x_t'$ is the correct word at position $t$ in the translated sentence.
+As shown in Figure \ref{fig:C8S3Translate}, the first LSTM processes the input sentence $\ve x_1,\ldots,\ve x_T$, encoding its contents in the hidden states.
+When the <EOS> tag appears, the second LSTM takes over, using the information encoded by the first LSTM as an input.
+The second LSTM recursively outputs the translated sentence word by word, using Equation (\ref{eq:933}).

-There is a large number of recent papers on machine translation with recurrent neural nets.
+There is a large number of recent papers on machine translation with recurrent neural networks.
 Most studies are based on the training algorithm described in Section \ref{sec:bptt}, backpropagation through time.
-Different algorithms mainly differ in their network layouts.
-Google's machine translation system uses a deep network with layers of LSTMs \cite{Wu2016}.
-Different hidden states are unfolded forward as well as backwards in time, as illustrated in Figure \figref{C8S3BiDirectional}.
+The different approaches mainly differ in their network layouts.
+Google's machine translation system uses a deep network with several layers of hidden units arranged in a bidrectional layout \cite{Wu2016}.
+In such bidirectional networks, different hidden units are unfolded forward as well as backwards in time, as shown schematically in Figure \figref{C8S3BiDirectional}.
+For several hidden and output neurons and multidimensional inputs, the bidirectional network has the dynamics

-In this Figure the hidden states are represented by LSTMs.
-In the simplest case the hidden states are just encoded in hidden neurons, as in Figure \figref{C8S2RNNunfold} and Equation (\ref{eq:dyn_rnn_2}).
-If we represent the hidden states by neurons, as in Section \ref{sec:bptt}, then the corresponding bidirectional network has the dynamics

-It is natural to use bidirectional nets for machine translation because correlations go either way in a sentence, forward and backwards.
+It is natural to use bidirectional networks for machine translation because correlations go either way in a sentence, forward and backwards.
 In German, for example, the finite verb form is usually at the end of the sentence.